codemickeycode/pythonph_incorporation/README.md

 - Articles of Incorporation

 Reference Materials:
-- Frequently Asked Questions
-- Links used for Reference
+- Frequently Asked Questions and Links used for Reference